pkgxdev/brewkit/README.md

 tea +tea.xyz/brewkit pkg build zlib.net
 ```

-If you are inside a pantry and tea magic is installed you can omit the `tea`
+If you are inside a pantry and tea magic is installed, you can omit the `tea`
-preamable and package names, BrewKit will figure out what packages you are
+preamble and package names; BrewKit will figure out what packages you are
 editing and build them.

 ```sh